Merovech/Elite.SpanshTools/README.md

 ## Future Plans
 :arrow_forward:= In Progress
 :white_check_mark:= Complete
-:x:= Incomplete
+:black_square_button:= Not started
 :grey_question:= Idea (needs investigation)

 * :white_check_mark: 1.0.0.0 Release
-* :x: Set up GitHub project management
+* :white_square_button: Set up GitHub project management
-  * :x: Work item board
+  * :white_square_button: Work item board
-  * :x: GitHub build actions
+  * :white_square_button: GitHub build actions
-* :x: Test against system dumps (e.g., `systems.json.gz`, etc.)
-  * :grey_question: If necessary, modify or create a second object model for these
+* :white_square_button: XML documentation for the actual model
+* :white_square_button: Unit tests
 * :grey_question: Performance improvement investigation
 * :grey_question: Any community requests that come through :)

 ## Thanks and Final Notes
 Hopefully the community will find this useful.
 I certainly did for some tooling that I'm writing for other projects.
 And it's been a fun exercise in managing huge amounts of data, which I don't get to do often.

-Thanks to Spansh for all the work he does both in providing these dumps for the Elite community and creating phenomenally useful [tools](https://www.spansh.co.uk/plotter) for CMDRs.
+Thanks to Spansh for all the work he does both in providing these dumps to the Elite community and creating phenomenally useful [tools](https://www.spansh.co.uk/plotter) for CMDRs.
 I've used them for most of my exploration missions, and they're invaluable.

+If you have any questions, comments, or whatever, feel free to contact [Merovech](https://github.com/Merovech) on GitHub.
+If you find any bugs, feel free to open an issue here!